New constructions of pseudorandom codes: The weak planted XOR construction

 \section{The weak planted XOR construction}

-Christ and Gunn~\cite{christ2024pseudorandom} gave a scheme which is secure if both the \xorassump{} and polynomial hardness of LPN with constant noise rate hold \footnote{For a particular setting of parameters, it is also secure if LPN with constant noise rate is $2^{O(\sqrt{n})}$ hard}.
-We observe that while polynomial hardness of LPN with constant noise rate is a well believed assumption, the \xorassump{} is a non-standard and relatively unstudied assumption.
+Christ and Gunn~\cite{christ2024pseudorandom} gave a scheme which is secure if both the \xorassump{} and polynomial hardness of LPN with constant noise rate hold. \footnote{For a particular setting of parameters, it is also secure if LPN with constant noise rate is $2^{O(\sqrt{n})}$ hard.} While polynomial hardness of LPN with constant noise rate is a well believed assumption, the \xorassump{} is a non-standard and relatively unstudied assumption.
 Therefore, the conjunction of these two assumptions is quite a strong assumption.
-It therefore seems plausible a scheme based on a strengthened LPN assumption and a weakened \xorassump{} is more secure than the one presented in \cite{christ2024pseudorandom}.
-To present such a scheme, we first introduce the weakened \xorassump{}.
+Therefore, it seems plausible that a scheme based on a strengthened LPN assumption and a weakened \xorassump{} (denoted $\mathsf{XOR}_{m, t, \varepsilon}$) is more secure than the one presented in \cite{christ2024pseudorandom}, and this is what we show in this section.